bardellis/8_weeks_dannys_challenge/Case Study #7 - Balanced Tree Clothing Co/solution.md

         -- 5d267b	|	9ec847	|	c8d436	|	352

--- Reporting Challenge
+###D. Reporting Challenge
--- Write a single SQL script that combines all of the previous questions into a scheduled report that the Balanced Tree team can run at the beginning of each month to calculate the previous month’s values.
+Write a single SQL script that combines all of the previous questions into a scheduled report that the Balanced Tree team can run at the beginning of each month to calculate the previous month’s values.
--- Enable Event Scheduler
+Enable Event Scheduler

 		SET GLOBAL event_scheduler = ON;
 		DROP EVENT IF EXISTS calculate_monthly_report;
 		SHOW PROCEDURE STATUS WHERE Name = 'calculate_monthly_report';